safespring/web/content/blogg/2022-05-terraform-ansible.md

 ansible-playbook -i inventory wg.yml
 ```

-This will install Wireguard, and configure clients to route all traffic via the
+This will install Wireguard and configure clients to route all traffic via the
-Wireguard gateway, over the Wireguard encrupted overlay network.
+Wireguard gateway over the Wireguard encrypted overlay network.
 Like so:

 ```
 $ openstack server list |grep wire